AnirudhG07/MNIST_MultiDigitEvaluator/README.md

-# MNIST MULTI DIGIT EVALUATION
+# MNIST LINEAR MULTI DIGIT EVALUATION

 MNIST is a famous dataset which is used by everyone to train models to identify handwritten images.
 However, the images contains only 1 digit rather than many.